Vladimir Bobrov (pilot): Military career

 In 1936, he graduated from the military school of pilots and became a pilot within the Red Air Force.
 He later served as a junior pilot within the Air Force of the Belarusian Military District.
 From March 1938 to August 1938, Bobrov fought in the Spanish Civil War as a foreign volunteer for the Republican Government.
 Flying Polikarpov I-16 with the Republican Air Force, he was credited with 13 solo and 4 shared aerial victories against Aviación Nacional, while flying 126 missions, which includes 47 dogfights.
 After his return to USSR, he flew missions during the Winter War.
 He later served in the 4th and 10th Fighter Aviation Regiments.
 In 1941 he graduated from the Lipetsk higher aviation advanced training courses for squadron commanders.
 On the same year, he joined the Communist Party of Soviet Union.

-Following the outbreak of Operation Barbarossa in June 1941, Bobrov scored his first aerial victory of the war, when he shot down a Luftwaffe He-111 bomber, while flying a Yak-1.
+Following the outbreak of Operation Barbarossa in June 1941, Bobrov scored his first aerial victory of the war, when he shot down a Luftwaffe Heinkel He 111 bomber, while flying a Yak-1.
 Soon he was hit by enemy fire, which resulted him in being badly burned and injured.
 As a result, he was hospitalized.
 In July 1941, he was appointed as commander of the 237th Fighter Aviation Regiment.

 After recovering, Bobrov took part in battles with the Northwestern, Baltic, Kalinin and 1st Ukrainian fronts.
 In February 1942, Bobrov was assigned as commander of the 521st Fighter Aviation Regiment.
 From October 1942 to April 1943, he served as commander of the 21st Fighter Aviation Regiment and 161st Fighter Aviation Regiment.

 On 4 April 1943, he became the commander of the 27th Fighter Aviation Regiment, where he flew the Bell P-39 Airacobra.
 At the beginning of 1944, Bobrov was removed from the command of the regiment, according to some information, this happened due to the personal hostility of representatives of the highest command personnel.
 As a result, he served as pilot technique inspector of the 190th Fighter Aviation Division from March 1944 to April 1944.
 In May 1944, fighter ace Alexander Pokryshkin invited Bobrov to his 9th Guards Fighter Aviation Division, where he became the commander of the 104th Guards Fighter Aviation Regiment.
 Bobrov's regiment took part in a number of offensive operations, including the breakthrough of the German defenses on the Neisse River and the Berlin offensive.

 By 24 July 1944, Bobrov flew 424 sorties, during which he conducted 112 dogfights, and was credited with 23 solo and 11 shared aerial victories.
 According to other sources, Bobrov was credited with a total of 43 solo and 24 shared aerial victories in both Spanish Civil War and the Great Patriotic War.
 He also flew a total of 577 sorties, during which he conducted a 159 air battles, in both the wars.

 On 11 August 1944, Bobrov was nominated for the title of Hero of the Soviet Union, but chief marshal of aviation Alexander Novikov and colonel general Konstantin Vershinin refused to present him the award.